Melisa-Esqueda/Modules-Developer/README.md

 # Modules-Developer
 Jupyter Notebooks that I created and worked on as a modules developer at UC Berkeley Division of Computing, Data Science and Society

-Contributions of my work can be seen in the following links:
+Work contributions can be seen in the following links:

 Air Quality Project: https://github.com/ds-modules/air-quality